shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings/5_Angular/Angular.md

 - `ng g class models/Urls/Urls` - It will create Urls class inside the urls folder in models folder.

-- In the class we need to use `static` , `public` , `private` , `readonly` for the variables. we can't use constants for the variables as its properties of the class.
+- In the class we need to use `static` , `public` , `private` , `readonly` for the variables. we can't use consatants for the variables as its properties of the class.

 - Then we can import the class anywhere in the project where we want to use it and we can acess the variables with `.` dot notation and `['']` bracket notation.